erocoar/PUBG-Flight-Tracker/README.md

 - draw flight line with mouseclick/drag
 - jump and parachute area is displayed and can be toggled on/off with 'Toggle Parachute' button
 - '(Re)Start' button clears window
-- 'Toggle Car Spawns' button toggles the display of likely spawns (based on ShatterNL's PUBG Map v.06)
+- 'Toggle (Car/Boat) Spawns' button toggles the display of likely spawns (based on ShatterNL's PUBG Map v.06)
 - set (and remove) your own markers (blue) with right click
 - set (and remove) danger markers (yellow) with middle click